xcp-ng/xcp-ng-org/docs/vms/vms.md

 * Take a snapshot of your VM..
 * You should always use the latest version of XenClean regardless of your Windows PV driver version.
 The same applies to XenBootFix.
 * You should disable the "Manage Citrix PV drivers via Windows Update" option on your VM.
 Otherwise, Windows may reinstall PV drivers from Windows Update after rebooting.
-* If you downloaded XenClean from the internet, you may need to unblock the script file before running it.
-This can be done by right-clicking the file, then choosing **Properties** - **Unblock** - **OK**.
 * There is no need to uninstall the tools manually, as XenClean will also take care of that.
 :::

-To use XenClean, simply run the `Invoke-XenClean.ps1` script **as Administrator**.
+To use XenClean, simply run the `XenClean.exe` program, which requires Administrator privileges.
 Your system will automatically reboot.

 :::tip
-XenClean leaves its log files at the current directory and at `%TEMP%\xenclean-<time>`.
-Please provide these logs in case of uninstallation failure.
+XenClean leaves its log file at the root of the system drive.
+Please provide this log file in case of uninstallation failure.
 :::

 ### Windows Guest Tools security